 Roger Bacon High School offers three academic programs in order to challenge the abilities of all students.
-Freshman placement is determined on the basis of grades, teacher recommendations, and the results from the placement test.
+The Freshman placement is determined on the basis of grades, teacher recommendations, and the results from the placement test.

+At the end of each year, teachers and the guidance staff evaluate students to insure that they are performing at their highest potential.
+Adjustments are made as needed in consultation with parents.
 Because students progress at different levels, it is common to be placed in more than one academic program; for example, a student may take honors level math and science and college prep level history or English.

 The Guidance Office is a wealth of resources for students.
 We provide personal, academic, college and career counseling.Reaching their full potential